Why Does My Insurance Company Say I Can Work in Any Occupation?

 The insurance company will review your medical records and may even request a physical examination by one of their doctors.
 Insurance companies will also conduct a vocational review or transferable skills analysis to determine if you have vocational skills that can be applied to other jobs.

-What Should I do to be Sure my Benefits Continue Into the Any Occupation Period?
+What Should I do to be Sure My Benefits Continue Into the Any Occupation Period?

 After your claim is initially approved, the best thing you can do is continue seeing your doctors, continue with treatment as medically recommended, and make sure your doctors remain supportive.
 Once approved does not mean always approved so knowing that the insurance company will look at your claim again means you must continue to prove you are disabled.
 The best way is through medical treatment with supportive doctors.